RenaudBaussart/Memo-CheatSheet/cheatsheet(en)/git-cheatsheet-en.md

 `git reset HEAD~1` Undo Last Commit (Keep Changes)
 `git checkout -- <file(s)>` Discard Changes in Working Directory
-`git reset --hard HEAD~1` Undo Last Commit and Changes
+`git reset --hard HEAD~1` Undo Last Commit and Changes `git commit -- amend` change the message on the last commit
+`git revert [commit number]` this will revert all modif ater this commit
 ### Miscellaneous:
 to Ignore Files Create a `.gitignore` file and list files/directories to be ignored.
 `git config --list` View Git Configuration